 The street light outside my house does not work, how can I report this?

 Cornwall Council maintain all street lights.
 To report a fault go onto the Cornwall Council website and click on the ‘Report It’ icon.
-You can also report the fault to the One Stop Shop in the Town Council offices.
+You can also report the fault to any One Stop Shop.
 If you can obtain the number of the particular street light (located on the post) this will speed up the process.

 Why don’t you sweep up the cuttings after mowing?